sagemath/trac_to_gh/Issue 8178.md

 # Issue 8178: zn_poly fails to build in Open Solaris x64 as 64 bit even if SAGE64=yes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8178

 Original creator: jsp